zukunft-robots/robot_simulation_new/README.md

 Once you  run the python file , the ```GUI``` will be displayed.

 - Press `Remote Mode` button.
-- Press `Spawn robot` button to open gazebo and launch the robot.
+- Press `Spawn robot` button to select the robot launch gazebo.
 - Press `Open Rviz2` button to visualize the robot.
 - Press `Start Teleop` button to open a terminal to control the robot using keyboard.